Tag: surrender

 That being said, it could be that the rumors and news about Jesus was so strong and flowing, that the criminal even from prison knew about Jesus.
 We don’t know what seeds had already be sown when the man sought salvation.

-However, we can say that by all appearances the criminal didn’t even the lowest standards of salvation as we often understand it.
+However, we can say that by all appearances the criminal didn’t meet even the lowest standards of salvation as we often understand it.
 Does this diminish his salvation?
-No. It does show the amazing grace and mercy of God.
+No. It does show the amazing grace and of God.

 Do you want to be the criminal?
 All done.
 All saved.
 All good.
 Nothing more to do.